Causal inference with misspecified exposure mappings: separating definitions and assumptions: Understanding the specification errors

 which shows that the average explainable error dependence is upper bounded by the average magnitude of the explainable errors.

 Consider a vaccination trial as an example.
 Unit $j$ in this trial is an asymptomatic potential carrier, meaning that $j$ would not get sick if infected but could potentially spread the pathogen to other units.
 Unit $i$ on the other hand will show symptoms if infected.
 Here, the exposure assigned to $j$ provides information about $i$'s outcome in excess of knowing $i$'s exposure, because $j$'s exposure provides information about whether unit $i$ is infected, and thus shows symptoms.
 Part of $i$'s error is thus explainable by $j$'s exposure, and $\serefije$ is non-zero.
 However, $i$'s exposure contains no information about $j$'s outcome, because $j$ never shows symptoms, so $\serefjie = 0$.
-The lack of symmetry means that there is no dependence between the explainable errors of units $i$ and $j$ according to Definition~\ref{def:error-dependence}.
+The lack of symmetry means that there is no dependence between the explainable errors of units $i$ and $j$ according to Definition~\ref{def:decomp-error-dependence}.

 Next, consider the average unexplainable error dependence.
 The fact that $\udepe$ captures dependence is immediate by the use of a covariance in its definition.
 To build intuition, consider the vaccine trial again.
 Consider when the exposures capture whether units close to the unit in question are vaccinated (e.g., in their household, or in a neighborhood in a social network).
 For illustration, assume that the experiment is so large that the vaccinations in the experiment have the potential to induce herd immunity.
 The exposures of any pair of units will in this case provide little information about whether herd immunity is achieved, because whether or not a particular household is vaccinated matters little in that context.
 However, if the design of the experiment induces variation in whether head immunity is achieved, then the units' errors will exhibit great dependence even in cases where the explainable errors are small or zero, because pair-wise exposure cannot capture the global behavior.
-Generalizing from this example, the unexplainable error dependence captures whether the exposures are misspecified in the same way.
+This example is explored numerically in Section~\ref{sec:example-herd}.